sf-wdi-31/depth-first-search/README.md

   **How would you use depth-first search to print out all of the words in a trie?**

-1. When would you use depth-first search, and when would you use breadth first search?
+1. When would you use depth-first traversal, and when would you use breadth first traversal?